absturztaube/pleroma-mod-loader/README.md

 Script that loads mods into pleroma

 ## Usage

 Add `<script type="text/javascript" src="/path/to/pleroma-mod-loader.js"></script>` to your index.html in the static directory

 ## Configuration

-set `modDirectory` in the config variable to the path, where your mods are located
+set `modDirectory` in `pleroma-mod-config.json` to the directory where your mods are located

-add your mods, that you want to load to `mods` in the config variable
+add your mods, that you want to load to `mods` in the config